Interstellar-code/taskheroai/mods/project_management/planning/todo/TASK-008-DOC-comprehensive-documentation.md

 ## Detailed Description
 Develop complete documentation including:
-- Updated README with TaskHeroAI branding, features, and quick start guide
+- Updated README with TaskHero AI branding, features, and quick start guide
 - User guides for task management, AI features, and integrated workflows
 - Technical documentation for developers and contributors
 - API reference documentation with examples and integration guides
 - Examples and tutorials for common workflows and use cases
 - Installation and setup guides for different platforms
 - Troubleshooting and FAQ sections
-- Migration guide from VerbalCodeAI or standalone TaskHeroMD
+- Migration guide from previous versions or standalone TaskHeroMD
 - Best practices and advanced usage patterns

 Documentation structure: